 Carol Hansell graduated from the LLB/MBA program at Osgoode Hall Law School and the Schulich School of Business in 1986.
 Ms. Hansell has served on boards of organizations across a variety of sectors – public companies, Crown corporations, financial institutions, healthcare, not-for-profit and arts organizations.
 In addition to her board service, Carol has been involved in governance education and thought leadership throughout her career.
 She is the Chair of Ontario’s Business Law Advisory Council and served as the only non-American Chair of the Corporate Governance Committee of the American Bar Association.
 She is currently the senior partner of Hansell LLP, an independent firm dedicated to advising boards, management teams, institutional shareholders and regulators in connection with legal and governance challenges.
 She is also a principal at Hansell McLaughlin Advisory.
 Read more…

-Sergio Marchionne graduated from the LLB program at Osgoode Hall Law School in 1983 and with an MBA from the University of Windsor in 1985.
-He began his professional career in Canada holding positions with companies such as Deloitte & Touche, Lawson Group, Glenex Industries, and Acklands LTD. and has since then held international positions and board appointments alike.
-Currently he is Chief Executive Officer of Fiat Chrysler Automobiles N.V. and Chairman of Ferrari S.p.A.
-He is also Chairman and CEO of Chrysler Group LLC and Chairman of CNH Industrial N.V.
+The late Sergio Marchionne was a graduate from the LLB program at Osgoode Hall Law School in 1983 and with an MBA from the University of Windsor in 1985.
+He began his professional career in Canada holding positions with companies such as Deloitte & Touche, Lawson Group, Glenex Industries, and Acklands LTD. which then led him to international positions and board appointments alike.
+Before his passing on July 25, 2018 at the age of 66 he had just stepped down from his long held positions as Chief Executive Officer of Fiat Chrysler Automobiles N.V. and Chairman of Ferrari S.p.A.

 Marianne Harris graduated from the JD/MBA program at Osgoode Hall Law School and the Schulich School of Business in 1983.
 Ms. Harris has extensive corporate and investment banking experience gained from over 29 years of advisory work in the United States and Canada, including her leadership roles at Merill Lynch Canada and RBC Capital Markets.
 She currently serves as the Chair of the Board of Directors of the Investment Industry Regulatory Organization of Canada.
 Read more …